Covid 19 coronavirus: 83 new cases of Covid-19; total now 451

 • 83 cases of new coronavirus cases in NZ, total now 451.
-Two are in intensive care
+Two are in intensive care.

-• A "small number" of Air NZ staff infected by coronavirus
+• A "small number" of Air NZ staff infected by coronavirus.

-• New guidelines for essential workers have been released
+• New guidelines for essential workers have been released.

-• Govt condemn 'stupid' people playing rugby, frisbee in parks
+• Govt condemn 'stupid' people playing rugby, frisbee in parks.

-• Rules about going to supermarket reiterated: "Stay in your bubble"
+• Rules about going to supermarket reiterated: "Stay in your bubble".

-• Some Kiwis returning to NZ don't have enough food at hotels in which they are self-isolating
+• Some Kiwis returning to NZ don't have enough food at hotels in which they are self-isolating.

-• There are five known "clusters" of people with coronavirus in New Zealand
+• There are five known "clusters" of people with coronavirus in New Zealand.

 There have been 83 new cases of Covid-19 confirmed in New Zealand overnight, Director of Civil Defence Emergency Management Sarah Stuart-Black has today confirmed.